canonical/checkbox/checkbox-ng/docs/launcher-tutorial.rst

 Type of UI to use.
 This has to be set to ``interactive``, ``silent``, ``converged``, or ``converged-silent``.

-Default value: ``interactive``, which runs the Checkbox command line version.
+``interactive`` runs the standard Checkbox command line version that prompts user in non-automated tests.

+``silent`` skips the tests that would require human interaction.
+It's not 'silent' in the traditional command-line tool sense.

+Default value: ``interactive``.

 Note: the ``converged`` and ``converged-silent`` UI types will launch the QML interface and requires checkbox-converged to be installed on your system.
 Note: using ``silent`` or ``converged-silent`` UI types requires forcing